seiyria/awesome-boardgame-development/readme.md

 - [11 rules for board game writing](http://ryanmacklin.com/2015/02/11-rules-board-game-writing/) - dos and don'ts from a board game rules editor
 - [10 rules for writing rules](https://www.youtube.com/watch?v=SshUdUEtIw8) - a PAX dev talk on writing rules
 - [Tips for Rules Writing](http://sedjtroll.blogspot.com/2015/03/tips-for-rules-writing.html) - some guidelines on writing rules
+- [Rulebook Cookbook: Recipe for Success](http://www.theindiegamereport.com/rulebook-cookbook-recipe-for-success/) - an annotated list of what you should cover in your rulebook

 ## Creator Tools